Falling Up (band)

-Falling Up was an American Christian rock band from Albany, Oregon.
-Falling Up formed in October 2001, and released their debut album Crashings in 2004.
+Falling Up is an American rock band from Albany, Oregon.
+Falling Up formed in October 2001 and released their debut album Crashings in 2004.
 They were signed to BEC Recordings in 2003 after a recommendation from friends in the band Kutless.
-The band's name came from the first song they wrote, which talked about their belief in both human imperfection and in the grace of God which compensates for that imperfection; their lyrics were heavily grace-themed.
+Their lyrics were heavily inspired by their conundrums with spirituality.

-Over time, the lyrics became more abstract and poetic as the band's style shifted from alternative rock to a more experimental direction, and they started creating more diverse music.
+Over time, the lyrics became more abstract and poetic as the band's style shifted from alternative rock to a more experimental direction and they started creating more diverse music.

-The band went through several line-up changes, with only lead vocalist Jessy Ribordy, bassist Jeremy Miller, and drummer Josh Shroy appearing on every album.
-They became an independent band with the release of Your Sparkling Death Cometh in 2011, and remained as such until the release of their final self-titled album.
+The band went through several lineup changes, with only lead vocalist Jessy Ribordy, bassist Jeremy Miller, and drummer Josh Shroy appearing on every album.
+They became an independent band with the release of Your Sparkling Death Cometh in 2011 and remained as such through the bands 20 year history.